Pamblam/jSQL/README.md

  - Faster than alternatives
  - Storage and querying of all native javascript types
  - Add support for choosing specific columns when fetching by array
+ - Add support for inserting rows directly to table via !! objects !!

 ### Sample Usage
 ```javascript